 Let $\text{Pr}(f)$ denote the radial projection of face $f$ onto the well wall from the well center (see Fig. \ref{faceProjection}).
 The flow component described by the second integral is directed toward the well center.
-Therefore, this flux component through faces $f$ and $f_{1}$ is the same as through $\text{Pr}(f)$:
+Therefore, this flux component through face $f$ is the same as through $\text{Pr}(f)$:

 because